History of the United States Coast Guard: Bermuda Sky Queen rescue

 The raft was guided to the escape door of the aircraft.
 Passengers jumped into the raft which was then pulled to the boat.
 After rescuing 47 of the passengers, worsening conditions and the approach of darkness forced the rescue's suspension.
-By dawn, improved weather allowed the rescue to resume and the remaining passengers and crew were transferred to the Bibb.
-The rescue made headlines throughout the country and upon their arrival in Boston, Bibb and her crew received a hero's welcome for having saved all those aboard the ditched Bermuda Sky Queen..
-Retrieved 2009-10-12 This event spurred ratification of the International Civil Aviation Organization (ICAO) treaty establishing a network of ocean weather stations in 1947.
+By dawn, improved weather allowed the rescue to resume and the remaining passengers and crew were transferred to Bibb.
+The rescue made headlines throughout the country and upon their arrival in Boston, Bibb and her crew received a hero's welcome for having saved all those aboard the ditched Bermuda Sky Queen.
+This event spurred ratification of the International Civil Aviation Organization (ICAO) treaty establishing a network of ocean weather stations in 1947.
 A second conference in 1949 reduced the number of Atlantic stations to ten but provided for three Pacific stations.

 Enlisted training center

 An enlisted training center was established in Cape May in 1948 and all recruit training functions were consolidated in this facility in 1982, when the West Coast recruit center at Government Island (Alameda), California was closed, the facility repurposed and the island renamed.
 (See Coast Guard Island).